IIT JEE 2024 Preparation Strategy, Study Plan, Online Coaching

 - Take proper sleep.
 Compromising on sleep makes you sluggish and lazy.
 Ideally you need 6–8 hours of sleep to get active throughout the day.

-- Be determined.
-Stay positive.
+- Be determined and stay positive.
 There will be times when you would find it difficult to understand and manage things.
 Do not give up.

 Subject-wise Study Tips for IIT JEE 2024